Winter is right around the corner and so is the snow New Hampshire residents are all too familiar with.

 What Causes Ice Dams?

-There are three main conditions which work together to form an ice dam, including the:
+There are three main conditions that work together to form an ice dam, including:

 - Amount of heat loss from your house